GE tops free cash flow estimates, provides upbeat 2021 outlook

 Free-cash flow is closely watched by investors as a sign of the health of GE’s operations and ability to pay down debt.

-Profit at GE’s power unit rose 3% in the quarter, compared with last year.

-Adjusted profit for the fourth quarter ended Dec.
-31 came in at 8 cents per share, compared with Refinitiv’s average analyst estimate of a profit of 9 cents per share.

-Reporting by Rajesh Kumar Singh in Chicago and Rachit Vats in Bengaluru; Editing by Saumyadeb Chakrabarty and Louise Heavens
+Reporting by Rajesh Kumar Singh in Chicago and Rachit Vats in Bengaluru; Editing by Saumyadeb Chakrabarty, Louise Heavens and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.